 The so-called “sinner’s prayer” is a popular phenomenon in Protestant circles.
-It is employed at the conclusion of various denominational “revival” services in appeals to convince sincere people to “get saved.”
-It frequently is found as the ending in “gospel” tracts, urging folks to “repeat these words from the bottom of your heart.”
+It is employed at the conclusion of various denominational revival services in appeals to convince sincere people to “get saved.”
+It frequently is found as the ending in religious tracts or in books urging folks to “repeat these words from the bottom of your heart.”

 “Heavenly Father, I know that I am a sinner and that I deserve to go to hell.
 I believe that Jesus Christ died on the cross for my sins.
 I do now receive him as my Lord and personal Savior.
 I promise to serve you to the best of my ability.
 Please save me.
 In Jesus’ name, Amen.”